MicrosoftDocs/fabric-docs/docs/real-time-intelligence/eventhouse-ingestion-overview.md

 ## Preprocess or transformation

 There are several ways to transform data that will eventually land in Eventhouse.
 If you're using Eventstreams, you can [transform data in Eventstreams](#transform-data-in-eventstreams).
-If you're ingesting data with any method including Eventstreams,, you can [transform data with update policies](#transform-data-with-update-policies) after it's landed in the Eventhouse.
+If you're ingesting data with any method including Eventstreams, you can [transform data with update policies](#transform-data-with-update-policies) after it lands in the Eventhouse.

 ### Transform data in Eventstreams